 How are the search terms worded?
 Which topics are trending Which terms are most common?
 Try and search for your own topic and see what the results are.

 Research the relevant keywords on the SERP and incorporate them into your article.
 I’m afraid you need to put in some effort here.
-The possibilities and the audience is there for you, but so is your competition, and they’re doing their homework as well!
+The possibilities and the audience are there for you, but so is your competition, and they’re doing their homework too!